NetApp/harvest/docs/ontap-metrics.md

 ### security_certificate_expiry_time

-Certificate expiration time.
+Certificate expiration time, in ISO 8601 duration format or date and time format.
 Can be provided on POST if creating self-signed certificate.
 The expiration time range is between 1 day to 10 years.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|